Robert William Wood: Later life

-Wood moved to the Owens Valley in Bishop, California in the early 1960s with his wife, the artist Caryl Wood.
-On a large parcel of land with its own trout pond, they built studios for each of them.
+In the early 1960s, Wood moved to Bishop, California with his wife, the artist Caryl Wood.
 While in Bishop, the Woods became friends with landscape painters Robert Clunie and Richard Coons.
 The Woods sold the property to move to San Diego, where they restored a Victorian home.
 After a few years in San Diego, they returned to Bishop, where they purchased a smaller property.

-Wood died in Bishop at the age of ninety, just a month before a large retrospective exhibition was mounted at the Morseburg Galleries in Los Angeles, by Howard Morseburg and the Newport Beach gallery owner Raymond Hagen.
+Wood died in Bishop at the age of 90, just a month before a large retrospective exhibition was mounted at the Morseburg Galleries in Los Angeles, by Howard Morseburg and the Newport Beach gallery owner Raymond Hagen.

-Productivity
+Legacy

 Wood was an extremely facile painter and his artistic production was substantial, in excess of 5,000 completed works.
 His work is sold at galleries specializing in historic American art and is sold frequently at auction, with his auction record in excess of $40,000.